jumpjack/AntikytheraPrintable/README.md

 They are not coaxial or tangent, they interact through a pin, which makes K2 rotate at variable speed while K1 rotates at constant speed.

+You can load the .jscad file into [OpenJsCad loader](https://joostn.github.io/OpenJsCad/processfile.html)https://joostn.github.io/OpenJsCad/processfile.html to view the mechanism.